-12 credit hours
+15 credit hours

-NGR 6470 - Assessment and Psychology of Pain (online) Assessment and Psychology of Pain (NGR 6470) will be taught in the spring as part of the four-course sequence of the pain management program.
+NGR 6470 - Assessment and Psychology of Pain (online) Assessment and Psychology of Pain (NGR 6470) will be taught in the spring as part of the five-course sequence of the Advanced Pain Management Fellowship certificate.
 The course is presented in eight separate modules.

 ShowView modules for NGR 6470

-NGR 6471 - Concepts of Pain Pathophysiology (online) Concepts of Pain Pathophysiology (NGR 6471) will be taught in the fall as part of the four-course sequence of the pain management program.
+NGR 6471 - Concepts of Pain Pathophysiology (online) Concepts of Pain Pathophysiology (NGR 6471) will be taught in the fall as part of the five-course sequence of the Advanced Pain Management Fellowship certificate.
 This course is presented in eight separate modules.

 ShowView modules for NGR 6471

-NGR 6472 - Pharmacology of Pain Management (online) Pharmacology of Pain Management (NGR 6472) will also be taught in the fall as part of the four-course sequence of the pain management program.
+NGR 6472 - Pharmacology of Pain Management (online) Pharmacology of Pain Management (NGR 6472) will also be taught in the fall as part of the five-course sequence of the Advanced Pain Management Fellowship certificate.
 The course is presented in eight separate modules.

 ShowView modules for NGR 6472